buswedg/Udacity/Data Analyst Nanodegree/P2 Analyzing the NYC Subway Dataset/ND_Project2.md

-We reject the Null Hypothesis that there 'is no significant difference' in population average ridership on rainy days compared to the average ridership on non-rainy days at the 5% significance level.
-(5.48e-06 < 0.05)
+We reject the null hypothesis that there 'is no significant difference' between the distribution of ridership on rainy days compared to the distribution of ridership on non-rainy days.
+We reject the null hypothesis at the 5% significance level.
+(5.48e-06 < 0.05).
+Note that we also found mean ridership of the rain group to be higher than the non-rain group as part of the descriptive statistics reported above.

 ###Section 2.
 Linear Regression